-Case study of a failure to prevent entry of and eradicate a devastating new plant disease
+Case study of a failure to prevent entry of and to eradicate a devastating new plant disease.

+Species

-Species: Myrtle rust / Eucalyptus rust (Puccinnia psidii)
+Myrtle rust / Eucalyptus rust (Puccinnia psidii)

+Origin

-Origin: South America
+South America

+Australian occurrence

-Australian occurrence: First detected in April 2010 in NSW.
+First detected in April 2010 in NSW.
 Now established in Queensland (east of the Great Dividing Range as far north as the Wet Tropics), NSW and Victoria.

+Potential ecological impacts1

-Potential ecological impacts:51 Australia is in the very early stages of invasion by the fungus myrtle rust, which causes disease of Myrtaceae species, Australia's dominant plant family.
+Australia is in the early stages of invasion by myrtle rust, a fungus which causes disease in species in family Myrtaceae, Australia's dominant plant family.
+It has established in a wide variety of natural ecosystems - rainforests, heathlands, woodlands and wetlands - as well as in urban areas.
 The impacts so far indicate it will have very serious ecological impacts.
 There is no known method of controlling the disease in the wild except perhaps for application of fungicides in very small areas as a last resort for high priority assets.
-Myrtle rust has been listed as a key threatening process in NSW and nominated under the EPBC Act.
+Myrtle rust has been listed as a key threatening process in NSW.

-So far, more than 350 native species (more than 10% of native Myrtaceae) have proven to be susceptible (in the laboratory or in the wild).
+So far, more than 350 native species (more than 10% of native Myrtaceae species) have proven to be susceptible (in the laboratory or in the wild).
 This number is expected to increase.
-About 20% of the >300 species susceptible in the wild so far are 'highly' or 'extremely' susceptible.
+About 20% of the species susceptible in the wild are 'highly' or 'extremely' susceptible.
 In Queensland, 48 species have been rated as highly or extremely susceptible.
-The impact on flower and fruit production in some species is 'significant'.
-The pathogen is established in a wide variety of natural ecosystems - rainforests, heathlands, woodlands and wetlands -as well as in urban areas.